diegopau/chattyhive-blog/config/public/wp-content/plugins/xili-dictionary/readme.txt

 === xili-dictionary ===
 Contributors: michelwppi, MS dev.xiligroup
 Donate link: http://dev.xiligroup.com/
-Tags: theme,post,plugin,posts, page, category, admin,multilingual,taxonomy,dictionary, .mo file, .po file, l10n, i18n, language, international,wpmu,plural,multisite, WP network
+Tags: theme,post,plugin,posts, page, category, admin,multilingual,taxonomy,dictionary, .mo file, .po file, l10n, i18n, language, international,wpmu,plural,multisite, WP network, translation
-Requires at least: 3.5.2
+Requires at least: 3.6.1
-Tested up to: 3.6
+Tested up to: 3.8.1
-Stable tag: 2.3.9
+Stable tag: 2.6.1
 License: GPLv2

 xili-dictionary is a dictionary storable in CPT and terms to create and translate .po files or .mo files and more...

 == Description ==

-**xili-dictionary is a dictionary storable in custom post type (CPT) and terms (custom taxonomy) to create, update and translate .po files or .mo files of current theme folder.**
+**xili-dictionary is a dictionary storable in custom post type (CPT) and terms (custom taxonomy) to create, update and translate .po files or .mo files of current theme folder and of current plugins.**

 * xili-dictionary is a plugin (compatible with xili-language) to build a multilingual dictionary saved in the post tables of WordPress as CPT.
-* With this dictionary, collecting terms from taxonomies (title, description), from bloginfos, from wp_locale, from current theme - international terms with ` _e(), __() or _n() or _x(),  _ex(), _nx(),... ` and other functions as in I10n.php - , it is possible to create and update .mo file in the current theme folder.
+* With this dictionary, collecting terms from taxonomies (title, description), from bloginfos, from wp_locale, from current theme - international terms with ` _e(), __() or _n() or _x(),  _ex(), _nx(),... ` and other functions as in I10n.php - , it is possible to create and update .mo file in the current theme folder and current plugins.
 * By importing .mo files, it is possible to regenerate readable .po files and enrich translation tables.
 * xili-dictionary is full compatible with [xili-language](http://wordpress.org/extend/plugins/xili-language/) plugin and [xili-tidy-tags](http://wordpress.org/extend/plugins/xili-tidy-tags/) plugin.